 YOW!
-Lambda Jam is a two day conference based in Brisbane focused on applied functional programming.
+Lambda Jam is a two day conference focused on applied functional programming, and in 2017 it is making the move to Sydney.

 The conference provides an opportunity for functional programmers to learn from experts and peers through the sharing of experiences using functional programming for application and product design & development.
 It provides attendees with a fast paced exposure to intermediate and advanced concepts.
 A significant part of each day is devoted to hands-on practice (code jams) or workshops.